OscarDCorbalan/Planticity/README.md

 ### Task 1: Explore the Architecture - _DONE_

 Get the skeleton application up and running.
-Read through the code and documentation, and test the endpoints with API explorer.
-Make sure you understand how different entities are created, how they work together, and the overall flow.
-Make sure to take a look at the admin Datastore viewer to check out the various entities.
+  * ~~Read through the code and documentation, and test the endpoints with API explorer.~~
+  * ~~Understand how different entities are created, how they work together, and the overall flow.~~
+  * ~~Take a look at the admin Datastore viewer to check out the various entities.~~

 ### Task 2: Implement Your Own Game - _DONE_